jucasoliveira/gclash/PROGRESS.md

   - Create more sophisticated obstacle and terrain generation
   - Add interactive map elements like destructible objects
   - Implement map-specific sound effects and ambient audio

+### Step 26: Tournament and Combat System Enhancements

+#### Tournament Player Visibility Improvements

+- Enhanced the `joinTournament` method in WebSocketManager:
+  - Added automatic setting of game mode to 'tournament' when joining
+  - Implemented request for tournament players after a delay
+  - Added request for existing players with the tournament ID
+  - Implemented call to `forceUpdatePlayerPositions` to ensure all players are visible
+  - Added a second update of player positions after a longer delay

+#### Death and Respawn System Fixes

+- Fixed critical issues with the death and respawn system:

+  - Resolved NaN% width errors in health UI during respawn
+  - Fixed duplicate death screen display issues
+  - Ensured other players can see respawned players correctly
+  - Improved synchronization of player death and respawn events

+- Enhanced key components:

+  - Player: Improved health validation and death handling
+  - OtherPlayer: Added mesh recreation logic for respawning
+  - WebSocketManager: Added proper handling for 'playerRespawn' messages
+  - EntityManager: Prevented duplicate death processing
+  - UIManager: Improved death screen and respawn countdown management

+- Benefits:
+  - More reliable player experience in tournaments
+  - Elimination of visual glitches during combat
+  - Consistent health display across all game states
+  - Improved multiplayer synchronization